 Negotiating rent relief: scenario

-The following scenario shows a commercial tenant and landlord negotiating a rent relief agreement after 28 March 2021 in response to coronavirus (COVID-19).
+The following scenario shows a commercial tenant and landlord negotiating a rent relief agreement under the Victorian Government’s reintroduced Commercial Tenancy Relief Scheme.

-Scenario: a café in Melbourne’s CBD
+Scenario: a restaurant in Melbourne’s south east

 Applying for help

-The VSBC helped early on, quickly getting in touch with Danh to try to re-open communication and facilitate a discussion.
-Jacqueline and Danh started communicating again about their position and concerns, though couldn’t reach an agreement.
+The VSBC helped early on, quickly getting in touch with Zhen to try to re-open communication and facilitate a discussion.
+Ella and Zhen started communicating again about their position and concerns but couldn’t reach an agreement.

 Reaching an agreement

-Monthly rent: $8,000
+Monthly rent: $6,000